heyjunebug/personal-website/content/books/how-to-take-smart-notes.md

 ### 10.1 Read with a Pen in Hand
 <div class="highlights">

-* The outcome of reading with a pen in the hand is not possible to anticipate either, and here, too, the idea is not to copy, but to have a meaningful dialogue with the
+* The outcome of reading with a pen in the hand is not possible to anticipate either, and here, too, the idea is not to copy, but to have a meaningful dialogue with the texts we read.

 * That often means to reflect as much on what is not mentioned as what is mentioned.
 </div>